oksuzian/Production/JobConfig/ensemble/documentation/BuildingKnownPhysics.md

 ### **1. Overview**

-This script orchestrates the creation and submission of a massive grid job (an "ensemble" production) designed to simulate the final experimental conditions by mixing signal and various background events according to calculated physics rates.
-It leverages Fermilab's data handling (SAM) and job submission tools (`mu2ejobdef`, `mu2ejobsub`).
+This script orchestrates the creation and submission of a grid job (an "ensemble" production) designed to simulate the final experimental conditions by mixing various background events according to calculated physics rates.
+It leverages Mu2e's data handling (SAM) and job submission tools (`mu2ejobdef`, `mu2ejobsub`).

 | Component | Description |
 | :--- | :--- |